Arleta, Los Angeles

-Arleta (/ɑrˈliːtə/) is a neighborhood in the San Fernando Valley region of the city of Los Angeles, California, with a high percentage of Latino residents and of people born outside the United States.
+Arleta (/ɑrˈliːtə/) is a neighborhood in the San Fernando Valley region of the city of Los Angeles, California.
+It contains a high percentage of Latino residents and of people born outside the United States.

 Geography

 Arleta is bordered by the Los Angeles districts of Mission Hills and North Hills on the north, Sun Valley on the east, Pacoima on the northeast, and Panorama City on the west.
 It lies within the 6th City Council district.